Pravin8625/top_uk_youtubers_2024.github.io/README.md

 4. The top 3 channels to form collaborations with are NoCopyrightSounds, DanTDM and Dan Rhodes based on this analysis, because they attract the most engagement on their channels consistently.

-### Potential ROI
-- What ROI do we expect if we take this course of action?

-1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,065,000 per video
-2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,276,000
-3. If we go with a product placement campaign with DanTDM, this could  generate the client approximately $484,000 per video.
-If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $404,000.
-4. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering)

-### Action plan
-- What course of action should we take and why?

-Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.

-We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
-Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.

-- What steps do we take to implement the recommended decisions effectively?

-1. Reach out to the teams behind each of these channels, starting with Dan Rhodes
-2. Negotiate contracts within the budgets allocated to each marketing campaign
-3. Kick off the campaigns and track each of their performances against the KPIs
-4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences